nikneem/nikneem.github.io/assets/content/valet-key-pattern-in-azure.md

-# Valet Key Cloud Design Pattern in Azure
+# Valet Key Cloud Design Pattern in Azure pt.
+1

-Once in a while you run in to a solution whithout you even noticed there was a problem.
+Once in a while you run in to a solution without you even noticing there was a problem.
 For me, the Valet Key pattern was such a solution.
-I used to work at a company where we planned to create import functionality for transactions.
-These transactions are loads and loads of transactions.
+I used to work at a company where we planned to create import functionality for transactions. we're talking about loads and loads of transactions.
 The software system runs as an ASP.NET Web API, in a multi-tenant environment.

-A straigh-forward implementation of such an import, would potantially block additional requests and thus other tenants to the service because of the server being busy importing a huge file.
+A straight-forward implementation of such an import, would potentially block additional requests and thus other tenants to the service because of the server being busy importing a huge file.
 We tackled this problem to post the import job on a queue and run it distributed.
 What I didn't realize, was that the actual file upload itself was also a potential disaster waiting to happen.

-## So what's the deal
+## Tell me more, old man

 I'm developing software for over 2 decades.
 This means that for me there was a time it was actually a break-trough that you're able to upload files through the browser.
 Today, there's nothing special about uploading files and nobody cares about what technique works for you behind the scenes.
-For exmaple, uploading a new profile picture to facebook or instagram sets a whole lot of services in action.
+For example, uploading a new profile picture to facebook or instagram sets a whole lot of services in action.
 It's unlikely your picture perfectly meets the requirements for a profile picture so probably some scaling and optimizations will be done before your picture apprears in your profile.